 October is Breast Cancer Awareness month, in case you hadn’t noticed.

-While buying those pink products may seem like an easy way to support the 3 million people living with breast cancer in the U.S., you should think twice before purchasing.
+While buying those pink-ribbon products may seem like an easy way to support the 3 million people living with breast cancer in the U.S., you should think twice before purchasing.

 Not everything with a pink ribbon is supporting research for a cure, says Gayle Sulik, author of Pink Ribbon Blues: How Breast Cancer Culture Undermines Women’s Health.
 Some of these products give no proceeds to cancer charities, but simply “raise awareness.”